 \section{Abstract}

-We develop a method for the calculation of multichannel wavefunctions in the spirit of quantum defect theory using numerically calculated reference functions.
-We first verify our method by calculating cold collisional properties of $^{85}$Rb and $^6$Li in the presence of external magnetic fields tuned across specific $s$-wave Feshbach resonances and thereby reproducing known results.
-We then calculate recently discovered $d$-wave Feshbach resonance [Phys.
-Rev. Lett. {\bf 119}, 203402 (2017)] in $^{87}$Rb-$^{85}$Rb cold collisions by our method.
-Our numerical results on this $d$-wave resonance agree reasonably well with the experimental ones.
-Our method is applicable to any arbitrary form of potentials and any arbitrary range of energies around threshold.
+We develop a method for calculating multichannel wavefunctions in the spirit of quantum defect theory, based on numerically calculated reference functions.
+We benchmark the method by calculating cold collisional properties of $^{85}$Rb and $^6$Li in the presence of external magnetic fields tuned across specific $s$-wave Feshbach resonances and thereby reproducing known results.
+We then apply the method to calculate experimentally observed $d$-wave Feshbach resonance {[\textit{Phys.
+Rev. Lett.} {\bf 119}, 203402 (2017)]} in $^{87}$Rb-$^{85}$Rb cold collisions.
+Our numerical results for this $d$-wave resonance show good agreement with the experimental observations.
+The method is applicable to arbitrary interaction potentials and to any energy range near the scattering threshold.
 The implementation of our method to any multichannel two-body scattering problem is straightforward.